ART/MEDIA

-ART/MEDIA was a social sculpture project in the form of series of socio-political public art events that took place in 1986 in Albuquerque and Santa Fe New Mexico.
+ART/MEDIA was a social sculpture project in the form of a series of socio-political public art events that took place in 1986 in Albuquerque and Santa Fe New Mexico.
 This groundbreaking artist forum featured artworks presented to the public through the mass media in a series of artist-designed billboards, television, radio and print media, and in museum exhibitions, a lecture series, and performance art series.
 Through this extended format, the artwork and ideas of contemporary artists were made accessible to a large public audience outside of the traditional art audience.